 More recently, ROKAF Phantoms have been modified for carriage of the Rafael AGM-142 Raptor (Popeye) ASM.
 The service plans to replace their Phantoms with Boeing F-15K fighters, now going into service.BACK_TO_TOP

-* The Iranians obtained 32 F-4Ds beginning in 1968, and later acquired 180 F-4Es and 16 RF-4Es, all new-build aircraft.
+* The Iranians obtained 32 F-4Ds beginning in 1968, and later acquired 180 F-4Es and 16 RF-4Es, all new-build aircraft, under the PEACE ROLL program.
 More were on order when the Iranian Revolution cut short further acquisition of US weapons, at least in principle.
 The under-the-table "Iran-Contra" arms-for-hostages agreement with the US in the mid-1980s resulted in the sneaky transfer of at least 23 ex-USAF F-4Es through Paraguay, along with spares and other weapons.

 The Iranians were fighting a bitter war with the Iraqis at the time and found such business with the "Great Satan" very useful to their ends, since Iranian Phantoms were an important weapon in the war.
 One Iranian F-4E was shot down by Saudi F-15s during the conflict when it strayed into Saudi airspace.
 The fighting imposed a lot of wear and tear on the Phantoms, with at least half the fleet lost or grounded.